volkovro/linux-workspace/For VSCode Users.md

-#### In VScode, you can use this container as a terminal.
+#### In VSCode, you can use this container as a terminal.
 It is very comfortable.

 * Run Visual Studio Code
 * Press `CMD/CTRL + SHIFT + P` and write in window `settings.json`